bbc/childrens-games-starter-pack/docs/achievements.md

 ## Initial Setup

-Initialise the achievements system with an array of achievement objects.
+Initialise the achievements system with an array of achievement objects and optional callbacks:

+`gmi.achievements.init(achievementsData, achievementCallback, achievementsClosedCallback);`

+**Parameters:**
-It is recommended to load this data from a JSON file.
+* **achievementsData** [JSON object] A list of possible achievements.
+It is recommended to load this from a JSON file.
+More information on this below.

-`gmi.achievements.init(achievementsData);`
+* **achievementCallback** [optional function] A callback fired after a new achievement notification has been triggered.
+* **achievementsClosedCallback** [optional function] A callback fired after the achievements summary box has been closed.

 ## Configuration

-For each achievement, create an object with a key, name and description.
+For each achievement in `achievementsData`, create an object with a key, name and description.

 ```json
 {